jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.2.3 - TBA =
+* New: Add filters for new Jigoshop Product Addons extensions
+* New: Add CSS classes to product attributes on variations for the front end to allow special effects
+* Tweak: Enable product categories widget showing 'current-cat' CSS class on single products

 = 1.2.2 - 2012-04-10 =
 * New: Danish translations
 * Fix: When tax was included in catalogue price and the quantity of the product increased, the product price only reflected